jonnyblevins/BI-Analyst-Skills-Project/README.md

 This project emulates my business analysts's (project/product manager) approach to modernizing a local library's inventory system from a paper-based card catalog to a digital solution.
 - Goal: Upgrade "paper-based card catalog"
-- Initial Scope: Develop for "two roles in the system" This project memorializes meeting one between TWC and the library representative and provides bonus content and plans
+- Initial Scope: Develop for "two roles in the system"

+This project covers meeting one between TWC and the library representative and provides content beyond optional bonus questions.

 ## :orange_book: Index